accurat/texas-demog-projection-parser/README.md

 ## Data input

-The data was retrieve from the [data section](https://demographics.texas.gov/Data/TPEPP/Projections/) of the Texas Demographic Center.
+The data was retrieved from the [data section](https://demographics.texas.gov/Data/TPEPP/Projections/) of the Texas Demographic Center.

 [Link to the full data, careful big!](https://demographics.texas.gov/Resources/TPEPP/Projections/2018/table2/indage/2018allcntyindage.zip)